 - Marinate meat in the fridge.

 - Use meat from a safe source.
 If using hunted game, make sure that the game has been dressed properly.
 If the animal was wounded in the gut, the gut contents may come in contact with the meat and contaminate it.
-If there is any doubt, don’t make jerky from the game – use it in a way where it gets completely cooked at high temperatures.
+If there is any doubt, don’t make jerky from the game – use it in a way where it gets thoroughly cooked at high temperatures.

 Temperature for Dehydrating Meat

 To kill bacteria, a temperature of at least 160F is usually recommended.
 However, most dehydrators do not reach this temperature.
-If you know you want to make jerky, it is worth it to buy a dehydrator that can get to higher temperatures.
+If you know you want to make jerky, buying a dehydrator that can get to higher temperatures is worth it.

 There are two ways of doing this: